-4. Shareholders, persons with information rights and other persons outside the UK, the Channel Islands and the Isle of Man
+4. Shareholders, persons with information rights and other persons outside the EEA

-Offer-related documents, announcements and information published on a website should be capable of being accessed by shareholders, persons with information rights and other relevant persons in all jurisdictions unless there is a sufficient objective justification for restricting access from certain jurisdictions outside the United Kingdom, the Channel Islands and the Isle of Man on the basis described in the Note on Rule 30.4.
+Offer-related documents, announcements and information published on a website should be capable of being accessed by shareholders, persons with information rights and other relevant persons in all jurisdictions unless there is a sufficient objective justification for restricting access from certain non-EEA jurisdictions on the basis described in the Note on Rule 30.4.